zerrubabbel/code-red/install-guide.md

 #### KDE Plasma

-KDE Plasma is a feature rich, and highly versatile desktop environment that has a Windows-familiar feel by default, though it's highly capable of mimicing other familiar environments, or synthesizing a unique workflow.
+KDE Plasma is a feature rich, and highly versatile desktop environment that has a Windows-familiar feel by default.
+It's highly capable of mimicing other familiar environments (like Mac OS or Chrome OS), or creating unique workflows.

 Plasma can be prone to quirks or bugs.
 In the case that these are experienced, It's advisable to have a backup DE on hand.

 - `pacman -S plasma`